Gonghanyuan/An-Online-Adaptive-Pc-DMD-Algorithm-with-Grassmann-Manifold-Spatial-Mapping/README.md

 ![Computational Flowchart](flowchart.png)

-*(The framework seamlessly integrates high-fidelity neutronic calculations with data-driven DMD and Grassmann manifold mapping to achieve rapid and accurate neutronic-depletion coupling.)*
+*(The framework seamlessly integrates high-fidelity neutronic-depletion coupling calculations with data-driven DMD and Grassmann manifold mapping to achieve rapid and accurate neutronic-depletion coupling.)*

 ## How to Access